daarnolducsd/ep5book/docs/02-week2.md

 </head>
 <body>

-In this section, we will be discussing the relationship between **intergenerational mobility** and the higher education system in the United Stata.
+In this section, we will be discussing the relationship between **intergenerational mobility** and the higher education system in the United States.
 Before we start exploring this relationship, we first need to understand the concept of intergenerational mobility.
 This concept asks a simple question: if you are born from low-income parents, what is the chance you move up the income distribution?

 Generally, we think of societies with high rates of intergenerational mobility as more equal.
 If a society has high rates of intergenerational mobility, then that means individuals from low-income backgrounds have opportunities to move up the income distribution.
 One common path to upward mobility is the higher education system.